kenwer/pam-analyzer/README.md

 ## Usage
 Download and execute the binary for your platform from the [Download](#download) section.

 Upon first launch, use `New Project` and pick (or create) the folder that will hold your data such as recordings and detection CSVs.
 The app marks it as a project by writing a `pam-analyzer.toml` settings file into it.
-Then create at least one campaign in the `Campaigns` panel (audio import from SD cards is also handled there), run analysis in the `BirdNET` panel, and review detections in the `Examine` panel.
+Then create at least one campaign in the `Campaigns` panel (audio import from SD cards is also handled there), run species detection in the `BirdNET` panel (select BirdNET-2.4 or Perch-2.0 from the model dropdown), and review detections in the `Examine` panel.
 More details are in the workflow section below.

+### Migrating legacy projects
+If you used an older version of PAM Analyzer that stored projects as `.pamproj` files, use **File > Open Legacy Project File…** to select the `.pamproj` file.
+The app will offer to migrate it: detection CSVs are moved into their campaign folders, and the old file is kept as `.bak`.
+If the audio recordings folder moved since the project was created, a folder picker lets you relocate it.
+When opening a project folder that contains a `.pamproj` file, migration is offered automatically.

 ## Workflow